fhir-ru/landing/README.md

-This is a new version of FHIR.ru site, based on an engaging landing page and some links:
+This is a new version of FHIR.ru site, wich includes an engaging landing page and some lists:

 - Implementation Guides
 - FHIR starter courses
 - FHIR spec translations
 - FHIR-based projects (applications) in Russia

+It has also a link to our wiki-site.